 PFAS can be found in dental floss and a variety of cosmetics, including nail polish, facial moisturizers, and eye make-up.
 Steer clear of personal care products made with Teflon™ or containing ingredients that include the words “fluoro” or “perfluoro.”

-* Under our weak federal laws, it’s impossible for us to know all the uses of PFCs in consumer products.
-As a result, this is not an exhaustive list of all products containing PFCs.
+* Under our weak federal laws, it’s impossible for us to know all the uses of PFAS in consumer products.
+As a result, this is not an exhaustive list of all products containing PFAS.